stradaa/py-proc/README.md

   genuinely ambiguous; they just pick differently.
 - **`MONKEYDIR` portability**: All pipeline functions take `monkeydir` as an explicit parameter.
   Only the runner script (`p260303_procLoop.py`) has it hardcoded.
-- **Photodiode / display onset mismatch on joystick day `260324`**:
-  `disStartOn` is now being populated for `joystick_intro`, but the matched photodiode onset is implausibly late relative to task `StartOn` (median ~1219 ms, range 641–1680 ms on rec `001`).
-  This does not show a simple linear drift across trials, so the likely remaining issue is in display signal interpretation or event matching rather than joystick event timing.

----

-## Patch Notes: Trial Recovery Fix for Day `260402`

-### Symptom

-- `check_processability.py` reported that the raw `behave.*` files for day `260402` were processable.
-- But `run_day_pipeline.py` later produced `0 trials` for both `rec001` and `rec002`.
-- This looked contradictory at first, because both recordings clearly contained embedded `BehavState` messages and task-summary JSON records.

-### What was actually happening

-- `check_processability.py` only answers a narrow question:
-  "Does the raw capture contain the minimum text streams needed for the pipeline?"
-- It marks a recording as processable if it finds:
-  - at least one `BehavState=...` text record
-  - at least one task-summary JSON record
-- That check does **not** guarantee that `pre_proc.py` can reconstruct complete trials.

-- The real failure happened later inside `pre_proc.py`.
-- The original trial matcher expected a fairly strict structure:
-  - trials were separated cleanly by `INTERTRIAL`
-  - each intertrial-delimited span contained exactly one start state
-  - each such span also contained exactly one end state (`SUCCESS` or `FAIL`)
-  - each `trial_summary` timestamp landed strictly inside one intertrial interval

-### Why day `260402` broke that logic

-#### `rec001`

-- The extracted state stream looked like:
-  `start_on -> success -> intertrial -> start_on -> success -> intertrial -> ...`
-- So the recording began with a real trial **before** the first `intertrial`.
-- The original code only built trial windows from one `intertrial` to the next.
-- That meant the first real trial had no valid leading intertrial window.
-- Also, the `trial_summary` timestamps for this day landed right at or very near the trailing `intertrial`, so the strict `t_start < ts < t_end` test could fail even for valid trials.

-#### `rec002`

-- The extracted state stream included real started trials, but also extra sparse fragments like:
-  `FAIL -> INTERTRIAL -> pulse_end`
-- Those fragments created intertrial-delimited spans with unexpected numbers of starts or ends.
-- The original code rejected any span that did not have exactly one start and exactly one end.
-- As a result, valid trials were present in the data, but the strict interval-based screening threw them away.

-### Root cause

-- The original `pre_proc.py` trial reconstruction was too rigid for sparse / irregular AlexRig `BehavState` streams.
-- In other words:
-  the raw files were processable, but the trial-building logic was stricter than the actual state patterns being emitted.

-### Fix applied

-- Added a fallback trial-recovery path in `pre_proc.py`.
-- The original intertrial-based logic is still attempted first.
-- If that logic finds zero complete trials, the new fallback now:
-  - scans the state stream directly for `START_* -> SUCCESS/FAIL` sequences
-  - builds trial windows from each start state to the next start state
-  - matches `trial_summary` timestamps monotonically into those windows
-  - allows a small time tolerance near the window boundary so summaries that land near the trailing `INTERTRIAL` are not dropped

-### Why this fix is safe

-- It only activates when the original logic collapses to zero trials.
-- So ordinary recordings that already match the original MATLAB-style assumptions keep using the old path unchanged.
-- The fallback is specifically there for sparse or irregular state streams like the ones seen on `260402`.

-### Validation on `260402`

-- In-memory validation against the extracted bag/YAML/MAT files showed:
-  - `rec001`: `5` trials recovered
-  - `rec002`: `4` trials recovered
-- That confirms the issue was not missing raw text data.
-- The issue was trial reconstruction in `pre_proc.py`.

-### Practical takeaway

-- `check_processability.py` means:
-  "the raw capture contains enough embedded text to attempt processing"
-- It does **not** mean:
-  "the current trial matcher will definitely recover trials"
-- If this mismatch appears again in the future, inspect `pre_proc.py` first, especially the assumptions about:
-  - leading / trailing `INTERTRIAL`
-  - exact one-start / one-end trial spans
-  - strict timestamp containment inside intertrial windows